Serkebaeva/Serkebaeva/README.md

 - 👋 Hi, I’m @Serkebaeva
 - 👀 I’m interested in - Web development, hobby activities - cycling and other..
 - 🌱 I’m currently learning HTML, CSS
-- 📫 I’m looking to collaborate on - some social projects, so fill free to reach me by: aizada.serkebaeva.pls@gmail.com
+- 📫 I’m looking to collaborate on - some social projects, so feel free to reach me by: aizada.serkebaeva.pls@gmail.com

 <!---